liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 7. On the next screen, put in your *Database Name*, *Host Name*, *Database User Name*, and *Password*.
 If you have been following the defaults we have been using so far, you would use *lportal, localhost, root,* and no password as the values.
 Click *Next*.

 8. The next screen allows you to test your database configuration.
 Click the *Test Configuration* button.
 If the test succeeds, you have configured your database correctly.
 Select the check box of the server to which you want to deploy this Data Source (`AdminServer` is the default).
-Click Finish.
+Click *Finish*.

 9. Click the *Activate Changes* button on the left, above the Domain Structure tree.